More than $30.3 million in federal aid has flowed into Berkshire County since Tropical Storm Irene blew through the region last August.

 Remarkably, the road reopened just three months after it closed.
 Residents on both sides of the closure said the quick work was a relief.
 The route, they say, was an important connector for leaf peeping tourists.

 "It's not a very big road, but a lot of people needed to pass through," said Jill Chattin, an attendant at Planet Gas in Charlemont.
-"It
+"It was a pretty big event.

 Likewise, North Adams Mayor Richard Alcombright said businesses in the city definitely felt the impact of the road's closure.
 Alcombright praised state transportation officials for their quick work.